Best Online Master’s Degrees in Art History

 1. Personalized learning

 Some programs give students a personalized experience where they can watch lectures, work on assignments, and interact with professors in ways that best suit their needs.
-Students move through the classwork as quickly or slowly as they want, making the experience more comfortable for them and promoting their success.
+Depending on the mode of learning, students can move through the classwork as quickly or slowly as they want, making the experience more comfortable for them and promoting their success.

 2. Sharpening skills